 - Go golfing at the North Star Golf Club and golf in the land of the midnight sun.

 - Enjoy bird watching.
 Check out the thousands of sandhill cranes and other waterfowl at Creamer’s FieldMigratory Waterfowl Refuge; take the 2-mile self-guided nature trail and explore the historic farmhouse that houses the visitor center.

 - Visit Pioneer Park with its historic buildings, small shops, food, entertainment, picnicking, playgrounds, miniature golf and train rides.
 Don’t miss the Pioneer Air Museum, the railroad museum or the renovated SS Nenana, the largest stern-wheeler ever built west of the Mississippi and the second largest wooden vessel in existence.

 - Learn about Fairbanks’ mining history and go gold panning at Historic Gold Dredge 8.

 - Take a day trip to see the trans-Alaska pipeline and visit the Arctic Circle.
 The 280-mile round trip will also take you across the Yukon River on a route that parallels the pipeline much of the way.
 For a quick jaunt, the Alyeska Pipeline Service Co. viewpoint 8 miles north of Fairbanks on the Steese Expressway is a great photo opportunity and a chance to walk along a section of the pipeline.

-- Tell Santa Claus you have been good when you visit him at Santa Claus House in North Pole, 14 miles southeast of Fairbanks.
+- Visit with Santa year-round at Santa Claus House in North Pole, 14 miles southeast of Fairbanks.